使用联邦学习策略

 回顾

-In this tutorial, we've seen how we can gradually enhance our system by customizing the strategy, initializing parameters on the server side, choosing a different strategy, and evaluating models on the server-side.
+In this tutorial, we've seen how we can gradually enhance our system by customizing the strategy, choosing a different strategy, applying learning rate decay at the strategy level, and evaluating models on the server side.
 That's quite a bit of flexibility with so little code, right?

 In the later sections, we've seen how we can communicate arbitrary values between server and clients to fully customize client-side execution.
 With that capability, we built a large-scale Federated Learning simulation using the Flower Virtual Client Engine and ran an experiment involving 1000 clients in the same workload — all in the same Flower project!